+UPDATED.
 Eleven former PhD students in Sweden and England accuse Emily Holmes, professor of psychology, of having bullied them systematically.
-The researchers have suffered from stress reactions that have led to vision impairment, sleep disorders, and suicidal thoughts.

 Now they finally dare tell their story.